 Yes!
 Your organization will be looking for a good match, but you get to play a big role in finding your foster animal their perfect home.
 Along with screening potential adopters, you might be asked to bring the foster animal out to adoption events.
 You can share your cute photos with the organization to use on their website, and help the organization find the right fit for your foster.

 There are a lot of animal foster resources online.
 Here are just a few to get you started:

 20 Questions to Ask Before You Foster

 Tips for Being a Good Dog Foster Parent

 Tips for Being a Good Cat Foster Parent

-A foster home is a short-term living situation for animals while they wait to be adopted.
+A foster home is a short-term living situation for animals while helping the animal get adopted.
 It can be as short as a few days, or as long as it takes for them to be adopted.
 The organization can work around your time constraints.